techidaily/site-win11-tips/source/_posts/web-accessibility-in-the-absence-of-built-in-browser.md

  PowerShell is a command-line environment you can use to download files from the internet.
 This means you can also download browsers a browser's setup file using PowerShell and run the installation without using another browser.

- Start by[launching PowerShell](https://www.makeuseof.com/windows-11-powershell-administrator/) on your computer by searching for it in the Start Menu.
+ Start by [launching PowerShell](https://www.makeuseof.com/windows-11-powershell-administrator/) on your computer by searching for it in the Start Menu.
 Type the following command into the PowerShell:

 `cd Desktop`

  The command takes PowerShell to your desktop.
 When you run the command for downloading a file, PowerShell will save the file to your desktop.

  Next, grab the download link for the browser you want to install.
-Here are the installation links for the most popular browsers—[Chrome](https://dl.google.com/chrome/install/standalonesetup64.exe) ,[Firefox](https://download.mozilla.org/?product=firefox-latest&os=win64) ,[Opera](https://net.geo.opera.com/opera/stable/windows) , and[Brave](https://referrals.brave.com/latest/BraveBrowserSetup.exe) .
+Here are the installation links for the most popular browsers—[Chrome](https://dl.google.com/chrome/install/standalonesetup64.exe) ,[Firefox](https://download.mozilla.org/?product=firefox-latest&os=win64) ,[Opera](https://net.geo.opera.com/opera/stable/windows) , and [Brave](https://referrals.brave.com/latest/BraveBrowserSetup.exe) .

 Run the following command in PowerShell: